-In this tutorial, we will show you how to install and configuration of VnStat network monitoring on your CentOS 7 server.
-For those of you who didn’t know, VnStat is a console-based network traffic monitoring tool design for Linux and BSD.
+In this tutorial, we will show you how to install and configuration of VnStat network monitoring on your CentOS 7.
+For those of you who didn’t know, VnStat is a console-based network traffic monitoring tool designed for Linux and BSD.
 It allows the users to maintain a log of network traffic for the selected interfaces.
 In this Vnstat tool, the interface bandwidth will reduce automatically.

 - Multiple output options.

 - Consumes lite portion of system resources.

 - Monitor multiple network interfaces at the same time.

 - Sort the data by month, week, hour, and day.

 Install VnStat Network Monitoring on CentOS 7

 Step 1.
 First, you will need to enable the EPEL repositories package for your version of Linux